After being arrested you may be released from police custody:

 - without being charged

-- charged with the offence
+- charged with an offence and given bail

 When you are released from custody, the police will ask you ‘Are you satisfied with your treatment by police here today?’ and ‘Has all your property been returned to you?'